davinen-s/angular-unit-test/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Tutorial 1 - Unit testing with Angular 6
-This course is up to date.

-To get started, clone the repo or download it

-npm install
-npm test
+This project contains sample code and unit test for an modified version of Tour of Heroes.